CLI Usage

 --build-arg

-To use Podman or Docker’s build-time variables, specify them the same way you would with podman build
+Passes build-time arguments to Podman or Docker.
+Specify these flags or variables the same way you would with podman build or docker build.

 $ ansible-builder build --build-arg FOO=bar